-Titahi Bay in 1950, was a friendly village, noted for its hotel where the whalers of yesteryear took refuge.
-The cake shop (Rickards) the small but select boating club, the beautiful macrocarpa trees which lined the beach, the milkman, the nice people, and, of course, the gossipers who met at the local hairdresser's shop.
+A friendly village, noted for its hotel where the whalers of yesteryear took refuge.
+The cake shop (Rickards) the small but select boating club, the beautiful macrocarpa trees which lined the beach, the milkman, the nice people, and of course the gossipers who met at the local hairdresser's shop.

 It was a 'villagy' town - no great housing had taken place, and there were not many people interested in the arts.
 It was mostly crayfishing, golfing or bridge - with television to come.
 The Bay was a quiet isolated resort with poor roads and few facilities.